dell/dellemc-openmanage-ansible-modules/docs/modules/ome_device_mgmt_network.rst

     enable_vlan (True, bool, None)
       Enable or disable VLAN for management.

-      The VLAN configuration cannot be updated if the *register_with_dns* field under *dns_configuration* is true.
+      The VLAN configuration cannot be updated if the \ :emphasis:`register\_with\_dns`\  field under \ :emphasis:`dns\_configuration`\  is true.

-      ``WARNING`` Ensure that the network cable is connected to the correct port after the VLAN configuration is changed.
+      \ :literal:`WARNING`\  Ensure that the network cable is connected to the correct port after the VLAN configuration is changed.
 If not, the VLAN configuration changes may not be applied.

     vlan_id (optional, int, None)